dashframework/dashing/sass/modules/forms/README.md

 | `$radio--disabled` | Color of radio button when checked and disabled | Default color is `$gray-150` |
 | `$radio--icon-disabled` | Color of radio button icon when checked and disabled | Default color is `$gray-500` |

-> **Note**: To alter the radio variable colors in your App, be sure to place the variable references in your [override file](https://github.com/dashframework/dashing#working-with-sass).
+> **Note**: To alter the radio variable colors in your App, be sure to place the variable references in your [theme file](https://github.com/dashframework/dashing#working-with-sass).

 ## Usage